-Proposal N o.
-Proposal Board Recommendation 1 To elect Michael Amoroso and Christine Silverstein as Class 1 Directors to hold office for a term of three years and until their successors are elected and qualified FOR EACH NOMINEE 2 To approve the Abeona Therapeutics Inc. 2023 Equity Incentive Plan FOR 3 To approve, on an advisory basis, the compensation of the Company's named executive officers FOR 4 To ratify the appointment of Whitley Penn LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 FOR Voting Me hods You can vo e in one of four ways: • Vi sit www.proxyvote.com to vote VIA THE INTERNET • Ca • Si n, date and return your proxy card in the prepaid enclosed envelope to vote BY MAIL
+Proposal No. Proposal Board Recommendation 1 To elect Vishwas Seshadri and Leila Alland as Class 2 Directors to hold office for a term of three years and until their successors are elected and qualified FOR EACH NOMINEE 2 To approve an increase in the number of shares reserved for issuance under the Amended and Restated Abeona Therapeutics Inc. 2023 Equity Incentive Plan from 1,700,000 to 3,200,000 shares FOR 3 To approve, on an advisory basis, the compensation of the Company's named executive officers FOR 4 To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 FOR